minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-tenant-create.rst

    :optional:

    Offers command line prompts to request the information required to set up a new tenant.
-   Use this instead of the remaining flags when creating a new tenant.
+   This command is mutually exclusive of the other flags when creating a new tenant.

    When added, prompts ask for input for the following values: